-There are a multitude of steps available for collecting a past due invoice.
+A past due invoice is a billing that has not been paid as of its due date.
+If a business extends credit to its customers, it is likely to experience situations where it must collect a past due invoice.
+There are a multitude of steps available for doing so.
 The collection process really begins before an invoice is issued to a customer.
 Consider the following:

 - Reconfigure payment terms.
 Require payment of all or a portion of the amount due before delivery is made, compress the payment terms to fewer days, and/or state that you will charge late fees.
 Some combination of these items should accelerate the collection of cash.

 - Credit review.
 Should you have granted credit to a customer to begin with?
 Any medium-to-large request for trade credit should call for the completion of a credit application, the examination of the customer's financial statements, and the review of a third-party credit report.

 - Shipping errors.
 Does the company have a history of issuing incorrect or damaged products?
 If so, the collections effort will be much harder.
 Correcting these in-house problems will eliminate many collection issues.

 - Invoicing errors.
 Have a second person proofread complex or large invoices.
 Otherwise, customers are likely to hold up payment, even if the error does not involve the price stated on the invoice.

 A selection of the best options for collection subsequent to invoice issuance are noted below, in increasing order of severity.

 If you wish to maintain a cordial relationship with a customer, it is best to confine yourself to the items earlier in the list.
 If you simply want to be paid, and do not expect or want a long-term relationship, then the more aggressive techniques later in the list may be what you need.
 They are: